 There are a number of options to help get the direction right for you in this area

 - A phone or coffee conversation with Phil on this topic.

-- A review of your first 20 minutes against the 5keys to affirm and encourage those areas you are doing well in and some suggestions for improvement where and if required.
+- A review of your program and training against these keys to affirm and encourage those areas you are doing well and suggestions for improvement where and if required.

 - A presentation of an overview of these areas with discussion.
 (20 minutes or up to 1hr)

-- A 4hr workshop exploring some of these themes in a interactive discussion.
+- A 4hr workshop exploring one or more of these themes in a interactive discussion.